devjaiye/100daysofCode/README.md

 # 100daysofCode
-Here is the process of my 100 days of code journey.
+Here is the progress of my 100 days of code journey.